-Awarded 92 points and Highly Recommended status by Decanter's Andrew Jefford (www.decanter.com) in his Decanter column in April 2018 (see blue link below).
+Awarded 93 points and Highly Recommended status by Decanter (www.decanter.com) in their February 2019 article "Rotundone: spice it up" about peppery flavours in wine; (see blue link below).

 Since its inception in 1993, partners John Hancock, who has been making wine in New Zealand for over 35 years, and Robert and Robyn Wilson, owners of The Bleeding Heart and The Don in London, have made Trinity Hill a byword for quality and consistency.
 Winemaker Warren Gibson has been with Trinity Hill since 1997.
 He is also in charge of the 80 hectares of vineyard owned by Trinity Hill, of which 47 are in the Gimblett Gravels.
 The Gimblett Gravels, planted on the former bed of the Ngaruroro River, is now a highly sought after sub-region renowned for the quality of its wines.
 The Trinity Hill wines have an elegance, balance, drinkability and precision of flavour.
 This estate was one of the first to plant grapes on the Gimblett Gravels in 1993.

 The Gimblett Gravels winegrowing area is a small sub-region in the Hawkes Bay of New Zealand defined by a very unique stony soil type.
 This wine is made from estate grown grapes from the Tin Shed and Gimblett Stones vineyards.

 2015 was a very warm season in Hawkes Bay with a typically dry late summer.